To say the 2024 Big Man On Campus (BMOC) event was a success would be an understatement.

 Philbin is sure to wow the audience Saturday when he delivers the address during the 130th commencement at Trine University.
 The event is at 10 a.m.
 Saturday in Keith E. Busse/Steel Dynamics, Inc. Athletic and Recreation Center.
 Everyone is welcome to attend.

-Regis Philbin kids with WBOI's Virginia Alvino, to his right, as he talks with reporters Friday afternoon.
-Also shown Amy Oberlin, from left, Jim Measle, Nicholas Ferreri and Katherine Tsakkos.
+Photo: Regis Philbin kids with WBOI's Virginia Alvino, to his right, as he talks with reporters Friday afternoon.
+Also shown, from left, Amy Oberlin, Jim Measel, Nicholas Ferreri and Katherine Tsakkos.